alephium/old-wiki/src/Testnet-Guide.md

 # Testnet Guide

 The installation of full node for testnet is the same as the mainnet: [Full Node Starter Guide](Full-Node-Starter-Guide.md)

+**The user.conf must be modified before starting the full node**

+Please note that the default address and port for the REST API is http://127.0.0.1:12973/docs.

 ## Configuration